Group Director

 Biography of E.T.
 Filipov

-I am an Assistant Professor at the Civil and Environmental Engineering Department at the University of Michigan.
+I am an Associate Professor at the Civil and Environmental Engineering and Mechanical Engineering Department at the University of Michigan.
 My research interests lie in the field of deployable, reconfigurable, and adaptable structures.
 Folding and adaptable structures based on the principles of origami can have practical applications ranging in scale and discipline from biomedical robotics to deployable architecture.
 I am interested in exploring the fundamental mechanics of these thin sheet systems and creating analytical tools that can simulate mechanical and multi-physical phenomena in such structures.

-More detailed information on my research, publications, and teaching.
+More detailed information on my researchpublications, and teaching.

 My brief biographical information is below, and a CV is available here.